stritzinger/opcua/readme.md

 OPCUA needs a database of standard node, they are provided by XML NodeSet files.
 To speedup the startup of the client and server, these files are preprocessed and stored as term files.
-The NodeSet files used to generate current database are stored in `priv/nodesets` as `XXX.NodeSet2.xml` files.
-The generated database files are in `priv` as `nodesets.XXX.bterm` files.

-To update the NodeSet, update the files in `priv/nodesets`, start a shell with `rebar3 shell` and run the command `opcua_nodeset_parser:parse().`.
+The special directory `priv/nodeset/Schema` must contain the standard OPCUA node-set definition `Opc.Ua.NodeSet2.Services.xml`, the attributes mapping definition `AttributeIds.csv` and the status code mapping `StatusCode.csv`.
+The generated data files needed for runtime are stored in `priv/nodeset/data`.

+The node-set can be extended by adding custom definitions in `priv/nodeset/reference` sub-directories as `XXX.NodeSet2.xml` files.

+To update the node-set, you can use the provided script:

+	`scripts/update_nodeset.sh -v v1.04`

+To only regenerate the internal data without updating the reference files:
+	`scripts/update_nodeset.sh refresh`